-Here, double colon refers to CAST function.
-It is a shortcut to the CAST function.
+Here, double colon refers to the CAST function.
+This means it is a shortcut to the CAST function.

 The Varchar (10) gets only the first 10 bytes of data from Timestamp.
 In reality, you have other functions to get Time from Timestamp.
 It is also one method you can use.